albuch/sbt-dependency-check/README.md

 The sbt-dependency-check plugin allows projects to monitor dependent libraries for known, published vulnerabilities (e.g. CVEs).
 The plugin achieves this by using the awesome [OWASP DependencyCheck library](https://github.com/jeremylong/DependencyCheck) which already offers several integrations with other build and continuous integration systems.
+For more information on how OWASP DependencyCheck works and how to read the reports check the [project's documentation](https://jeremylong.github.io/DependencyCheck/index.html).
 ## Getting started
 sbt-dependency-check is an AutoPlugin, so you need sbt 0.13.5+.
 Simply add the plugin to `project/plugins.sbt` file.